Malaval-Ren/scbeditor2/Documents/manual.md

       Validate the change done.

   **Offset**
-    The offset is the color in the 256 colors palette.
+    The offset is the color in the 256 colors pallet.
 Like field **Color offset** above.
-  **Palette Y**
+  **Pallet Y**
     The is number of the line.
-Like field **Palette line** above.
+Like field **Pallet line** above.
   **Offset X**
     The index is the line.

   **Copy color** button
     Click on it to remember the color selected.
-Click one off the palette radio button to change it.
+Click one off the pallet radio button to change it.

-  **Pen color** button
+  **Copy line color** button
-    Click on it to remember the color selected.
-Click on the zoomed picture to change the pixels.
+    Click on it to remember the color line selected.
+Click one off the pallet radio button to change it.

 #### Under *Zoom*

   The picture zoomed by 8.
   Use the **4 arrows** button to select a pixel.
   Click on it is only need after a click on **Pen color**.

+  **Pen color** button
+    Click on it to remember the color selected.
+Click on the zoomed picture to change the pixels.